gbif/collection-mobilization/README.md

 # collection-mobilization
 This repository is used to coordinate data mobilisation based on GRSciColl (https://www.gbif.org/grscicoll) entries.
+See the code used to create GitHub issues here: https://github.com/ManonGros/Small-scripts-using-GBIF-API/blob/master/create_github_issues_grscicoll_inst.ipynb

 ## Workflow